 The pension schemes typically expose the Group to certain risks.
-These include the risk of investment under-performance, interest rates falling, an increase in life expectancy and an increase in inflation.
+These include the risk of investment underperformance, interest rates falling, an increase in life expectancy and an increase in inflation.

-UK Pension scheme
+UK pension scheme

 The Group operated one defined benefit pension scheme in the UK in which future accruals ceased in November 2012.
 The assets of the scheme are held separately from those of the Company and it is funded by the Company as necessary in order to ensure that the scheme can meet the expected benefit obligations.
-Changes were made to the benefit structure of this scheme in 2006, principally moving the pension accrual link from final salary to career average for future entitlements.
-In November 2012 all future benefit accruals ceased.
 The funding policy is to ensure that the assets held by the scheme in the future are adequate to meet expected liabilities, allowing for future increases in pensions.
-None of the assets of the scheme are invested in the Company except for an interest in the cumulative preference shares of the Company with an estimated current market value of £0.1m.
+The only assets of the scheme which are invested in the Company are an interest in the cumulative preference shares of the Company with an estimated current market value of £0.1m.

 The most recent formal actuarial valuation of the scheme was carried out as at 30 June 2012 using the projected unit credit method.
 The market value of the scheme assets at that date was £315.8m and the funding level was 86% of liabilities, which represented a deficit of £53.0m.
-Following agreement between the trustee of the scheme and the Company of a deficit recovery plan, the Company continued to pay £1.2m per annum in monthly instalments from 1 July 2012, and then with effect from 1 July 2013 commenced paying to the scheme £1.7m per annum, in monthly instalments, increasing by 2.1% per annum or, in respect of each of the years from 1 July 2014 and 1 July 2015, by the rate of increase in the ordinary dividend payable by the Company if greater.
+Following agreement between the trustee of the scheme and the Company of a deficit recovery plan, from 1 July 2013, the Company commenced paying to the scheme £1.7m per annum (previously £1.2m per annum), in monthly instalments, increasing by 2.1% per annum.
 The deficit recovery period from 30 June 2012 was estimated to be 17 years and 2 months, which is scheduled to be formally reassessed as at 30 June 2015.

-The Company paid contributions during the year of £1.6m (2012: £1.9m), including deficit recovery payments of £1.4m (2012: £1.2m) and payments in respect of redundancies in 2011 of £0.2m (2012: £0.3m).
-Further payments of £0.4m were made in 2012 in respect of the accrual of benefits.
-The expected contributions in 2014 are £1.7m.
+During the year the Company paid deficit recovery contributions of £1.7m (2013: £1.4m).
+Further payments of £0.2m were made in 2013 in respect of redundancies.
+The expected contributions in 2015 are £1.8m.

-The Company accounts for pension costs under IAS 19 Employee benefits and the valuation used has been based on the detailed actuarial valuation work carried out as at 30 June 2012, updated by the Company's actuary to assess the value of the liabilities of the scheme at 31 December 2013.
-Scheme assets are stated at their market value at 31 December 2013.
+The Company accounts for pension costs under IAS 19 Employee benefits and the valuation used has been based on the detailed actuarial valuation work carried out as at 30 June 2012, updated by the Company's actuary to assess the value of the liabilities of the scheme at 31 December 2014.
+Scheme assets are stated at their market value at 31 December 2014.

-USA Pension schemes
+USA pension schemes

 In the USA the Group has three defined benefit pension schemes, all of which are closed to future accrual.
-Formal independent actuarial valuations of the USA pension schemes were carried out as at 1 January 2013 using the projected unit credit method.
-The valuations under IAS 19 at 31 December 2013 have been based on these actuarial valuations, updated for conditions existing at the year end.
+Formal independent actuarial valuations of the USA pension schemes were carried out as at 1 January 2014 using the projected unit credit method.
+The valuations under IAS 19 at 31 December 2014 have been based on these actuarial valuations, updated for conditions existing at the year end.

-Employer contributions of £0.1m (2012: £nil) were paid during the year.
+Employer contributions of £0.1m (2013: £0.1m) were paid during the year.